Next generation of talented athletes to be supported by Everyone Active’s Sporting Champions scheme

 At the Paris 2024 Olympic and Paralympic games, no fewer than 26 Sporting Champions competed, taking home nine gold, six silver and eight bronze medals collectively.

-Stuart Mills, Everyone Active’s area contract manager, said: “We are delighted to be providing exceptional support to this year’s cohort who have been accepted onto Everyone Active’s Sporting Champions scheme.
+Jon Hodgson Everyone Active’s contract manager, said: “We are delighted to be providing exceptional support to this year’s cohort who have been accepted onto Everyone Active’s Sporting Champions scheme.

-“As a leisure provider working in partnership with Chichester District Council, we feel it is important to cater for all sections of the community.
+“As a leisure provider working in partnership with Crawley Borough Council, we feel it is important to cater for all sections of the community.
 We hope to continue making a real difference to our athletes’ success and are excited to see what success stories the scheme will bring this year.”

+Councillor Chris Mullins, Cabinet member for Leisure and Wellbeing at Crawley Borough Council, said: “It’s fantastic to see so many talented athletes from Crawley being supported through the Sporting Champions scheme.
+Access to high-quality facilities and expert mentoring can make a real difference to their development.
+We’re proud to work with Everyone Active to help remove barriers and give local athletes the tools they need to succeed - whether they’re just starting out or competing on the world stage.”

 To find out more about the Everyone Active’s Sporting Champions scheme, please visit: ea-champions.com/sporting-champions/ or follow @easportingchamps on Instagram.
 For further information on Everyone Active, visit: www.everyoneactive.com